bveyseloglu/TI-MSP430-Basics/README.md

 2 – Load the number 0x4400 to R5.
 Load the number 99 to R6.
 Store the contents of R6 to the memory at the address in R5.\
 3 – Continuing from 2, load the contents of the memory at the address 0x4400 to R5.\
 4 – Starting from the address 0x4400, store the numbers 11, 22, 33, 44 to the memory as bytes.
 Mind the endian ordering.\
-5 – Continuing from 4, add the numbers stored to the memory and store the result in R6.\
+5 – Continuing from 4, add the numbers stored to the memory and store the result in R6.

 ### 2. Memory Operations and Branches
 1 – Using assembler directives, create an array in the memory, and initialize it with the numbers below (use .word):\
 9712, 2454, 1275, 3312, 4243, 2395, 4387, 12236, 9454, 32221\
 2 – Find the number of elements that are greater than 10000 in the array created in step 1 and store the result in R9.\
 3 – Create a 20 byte-long uninitialized section in the memory (use .bss).\
 4 – Fill the buffer created in step 3 with even numbers starting from 2.
-Numbers will be stored as words.\
+Numbers will be stored as words.

 ### 3. Memory Operations
 #### Part 1
-1 – Using the assembler directives, store the 64-bit number below in the memory.\
+1 – Using the assembler directives, store the 64-bit number in the memory: 0x2be51cf06549a0d1\
-0x2be51cf06549a0d1\
-2 – Read the number given in step 1 from the memory, shift left once, overwrite the result.\
+2 – Read the number given in step 1 from the memory, shift left once, overwrite the result.

 #### Part 2
 1– Using the assembler directives, store the date to the memory as three words.\
 e.g.: 6, 3, 18 (day, month, year)\
 2 – Using the representation below, format this date into a single word.
-Store the result in R9.\
+Store the result in R9.

 | Day (1-31) | Month (1-12) | Year (00-99) |
 |------------|--------------|--------------|